FraL96/Italian_Inside_Milestone3/README.md

 The entire website uses red as the main color.
 This is been chosen because red is often associated by the mind to food, as for example green to nature.
 By browing the website is easily noticible that more shades of red have been used.
-The red scheme is being balanced by the use of black (for the text) and white (for the text and the background).
+The red scheme is being balanced by the use of black and white (for the text).

 ![red](./readme/images/red.png)